rreece/rreece.github.io/outline-of-philosophy/invitation.md

 What is naturalism?
 --------------------------------------------------------------------------------

+*Naturalism* is unifying view of philosophy and science.
-*Naturalism* is an attitude about how philosophy should be done (a meta-philosophy) and about how philosophy relates to science.
+It is an attitude about how philosophy should be done (a meta-philosophy) and about how philosophy relates to science.
 A very diverse set of thinkers are often characterized as naturalists or aligned with naturalism, at the expense of much clarity in the term, but naturalism